Back to Top

 Development and integration of skills necessary to detect various manifestations of spinal subluxation and/or dysfunction, including static and motion palpation (active, passive, end feel); radiographic marking and mensuration; and postural examination.

-: METHODS 3: CERVICAL & THORACIC MANUAL THERAPIES
+: METHODS 3: CERVICAL AND THORACIC MANUAL THERAPIES

 Introduction to applied adjustive procedures using high-velocity, low-amplitude thrusts in the cervical and thoracic regions.
 Methods derived from various technique systems (e.g. Gonstead, Thompson, Faye, Diversified) are practiced under direct supervision after PARTS evaluation has identified segments for which adjustments are indicated.